constellant/dpSlate/source/dpSlateTests/yml-defaults/index.md

 This test is successful if the markdown generates the proper HTML and the resulting dpSlate document exhibits the behavior defined in the default YAML file in `/source/defaults.yml`  The test is successful if:

 1. The page displays the Title Page and Table of Contents
-2. The values in the Title Page and the Language tabs come from the document and not the defaul (see below).
+2. Open the Title Page, The following values in the Title Page will be set as:
+  * The Title, Version, Copyright, and LanguageTabs will be local to this file
+  * The comments will come from a `_defaults.yml` that is in the local directory folder
+  * Everything else will come from the global `_defaults.yml` that is in the top source directory folder
+3. The Language Tabs will show up with Text from the local page.

 ## Default Values